How to Use Redirection at the Command Line, a Basic Overview

 If you have an existing file you wish to append the output of a command to, simply use this form of redirect:

-Examples of redirects in use:
+Examples of Command Line Redirects in Use

 If you wanted to create a text file with data from the ps command, but controlled only for Dashboard related processes running, this is what you would type at the command line:

 ps -aux | grep Dashboard > dashboarddata.txt

 If you wanted to add at the end of the file we just created, dashboarddata.txt a list of Widgets you have installed, you would type the following:

 ls -l /Library/Widgets >> dashboarddata.txt

 The uses for redirection are endless and you’ll find that the more time you spend in the command line, the more you’ll want to use redirect for aiding certain tasks.

 Mac OS X is so user friendly that many Mac users probably don’t know they’re sitting on top of a powerful Unix base, accessible by the Terminal app.
 Our feeling is that since the command line is there, you should be able to use it to some extent.
 So read on, or explore our Command Line articles for much more.